SUPPORT KEVIN &

 - Get more help if you are affected by this issue by calling us at 800.272.3900 or join ALZConnected, our online support community where caregivers like you share tips for managing incontinence.

-- Encourage the person to go regularly, and to tell you when he or she needs to use the toilet.
+- Encourage the person to tell you when he or she needs to use the toilet.

-- Use adult words, not baby talk, to refer to using the toilet.
+- Use adult words rather than baby talk to refer to using the toilet.

-- Learn the person's "trigger" words or phrases for needing to use the toilet.
-The person may use words that have nothing to do with the bathroom (i.e., "I cannot find the light"), but to that person, it means going to the bathroom.
+- Learn the person’s trigger words or phrases for needing to use the toilet.
+The person may use words that have nothing to do with toileting (e.g., “I can’t find the light”), but to that person, it means going to the bathroom.
+Communication challenges often increase in the late stage of the disease.

 Make it easy to find and use the toilet